TestCentricity/tc_multi_webdriver_sample/README.md

 to demonstrate the instantiation of multiple WebDriver instances within a test case or test scenario to support the verification of real-time multiple user interactions across multiple concurrent browsers.

-Beginning with TestCentricity™ Web version 4.4.0, the `TestCentricity::WebDriverConnect.initialize_web_driver` method accepts an optional `options` hash for specifying desired capabilities (using the W3C protocol), driver type, driver name, endpoint URL, device type, and desktop web browser window size information.
+Beginning with TestCentricity™ Web version 4.4.0, the `WebDriverConnect.initialize_web_driver` method accepts an optional `options` hash for specifying desired capabilities (using the W3C protocol), driver type, driver name, endpoint URL, device type, and desktop web browser window size information.
 TestCentricity also now supports the instantiation of multiple WebDriver objects to establish connections with, and coordinate test execution between multiple desktop and/or